WSU-kduncan/ceg3120-marwaqureshi/Project4/README.md

 1)

 ~ vim etc/hosts, then type information such as hostname, ip address, user, filename.

-Example of ip address and hostname shown which was used in the yml file.
+Example of ip address and hostname shown which was used in the yml file:

 10.0.1.10 WebServer1

 10.0.1.11 WebServer2

 2)